alexwlchan/alexwlchan.net/src/_drafts/building-your-repo.md

 If I had to go through something like that, I'd have wasted the whole day.
 Instead, I was back up-and-running in less than half an hour.

-In the rest of this post, I’ll explain my typical setup.

 [github]: https://github.com/wellcometrust/platform
 [docker]: https://en.wikipedia.org/wiki/Docker_(software)
 [make]: https://en.wikipedia.org/wiki/Make_(software)